-Travel might be out of question at the moment; however, you can always gaze at the stars with the best telescopes from the comfort of your home.
-Humans have always been amazed by the sky and the mysterious it holds, and now, with the developing technologies, you can capture galaxies that are far, far away.
+Travel might be out of the question at times; however, you can always gaze at the stars with the best telescopes from the comfort of your home.
+Humans have always been amazed by the skies and the mystery they hold, and now, you can capture galaxies that are far, far away with the developing technologies.

 For example, check out this astrophotographer's marvelous photographs that he was able to capture from a light-polluted backyard with a couple of inexpensive gears.
-After looking at beautiful pictures for so long, isn't it time to photograph or even film these phenomenons yourself?
+After looking at beautiful pictures for so long, don't you think that it's time to photograph or even film these phenomenons yourself?

 Deciding on what kind of telescope you need is extremely important when buying one since you wouldn't want to have a disappointing experience.
 Here's a list of what we consider the best telescopes for stargazing from home that money can buy.